MrHedmad/kerblam/README.md

 ## `kerblam ignore` - Add items to your `.gitignore` quickly
 Oops!
 You forgot to include your preferred language to your `.gitignore`.
-You now need to google for the template `.gitignore` and copy-paste it in.
+You now need to google for the template `.gitignore`, open the file and copy-paste it in.

 With Kerblam! you can do that in just one command.
 For example:
 ```bash